ozkatz/announce.js/README.md

 ```

 Your client should receive an alert with the notification. the channel name (`notifications`) and the data you send
-are completley up to you, so be creative and use it wisely.
+are completley up to you.

 If you have more than one channel we want to listen on, we can also chain these calls: